MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Interpolation; Over-parameterization.
   - <details><summary>Digest</summary> In the past decade the mathematical theory of machine learning has lagged far behind the triumphs of deep neural networks on practical challenges.
 However, the gap between theory and practice is gradually starting to close.
 In this paper I will attempt to assemble some pieces of the remarkable and still incomplete mathematical mosaic emerging from the efforts to understand the foundations of deep learning.
 The two key themes will be interpolation, and its sibling, over-parameterization.
 Interpolation corresponds to fitting data, even noisy data, exactly.
 Over-parameterization enables interpolation and provides flexibility to select a right interpolating model.

-- MALI: A memory efficient and reverse accurate integrator for Neural ODEs. [[paper]](https://arxiv.org/abs/2102.04668) [[code]](https://github.com/juntang-zhuang/TorchDiffEqPack)
-  - Juntang Zhuang, Nicha C. Dvornek, Sekhar Tatikonda, James S. Duncan. *ICLR 2021*
-  - Key Word: Ordinary Differential Equations.
-  - <details><summary>Digest</summary> Based on the asynchronous leapfrog (ALF) solver, we propose the Memory-efficient ALF Integrator (MALI), which has a constant memory cost w.r.t number of solver steps in integration similar to the adjoint method, and guarantees accuracy in reverse-time trajectory (hence accuracy in gradient estimation).
-We validate MALI in various tasks: on image recognition tasks, to our knowledge, MALI is the first to enable feasible training of a Neural ODE on ImageNet and outperform a well-tuned ResNet, while existing methods fail due to either heavy memory burden or inaccuracy.

 - A Geometric Analysis of Neural Collapse with Unconstrained Features. [[paper]](https://arxiv.org/abs/2105.02375) [[code]](https://github.com/tding1/Neural-Collapse)
   - Zhihui Zhu, Tianyu Ding, Jinxin Zhou, Xiao Li, Chong You, Jeremias Sulam, Qing Qu. *NeurIPS 2021*
   - Key Word: Neural Collapse, Nonconvex Optimization.
   - <details><summary>Digest</summary> We provide the first global optimization landscape analysis of Neural Collapse -- an intriguing empirical phenomenon that arises in the last-layer classifiers and features of neural networks during the terminal phase of training.
 As recently reported by Papyan et al., this phenomenon implies that (i) the class means and the last-layer classifiers all collapse to the vertices of a Simplex Equiangular Tight Frame (ETF) up to scaling, and (ii) cross-example within-class variability of last-layer activations collapses to zero.
 We study the problem based on a simplified unconstrained feature model, which isolates the topmost layers from the classifier of the neural network.

+- MALI: A memory efficient and reverse accurate integrator for Neural ODEs. [[paper]](https://arxiv.org/abs/2102.04668) [[code]](https://github.com/juntang-zhuang/TorchDiffEqPack)
+  - Juntang Zhuang, Nicha C. Dvornek, Sekhar Tatikonda, James S. Duncan. *ICLR 2021*
+  - Key Word: Ordinary Differential Equations.
+  - <details><summary>Digest</summary> Based on the asynchronous leapfrog (ALF) solver, we propose the Memory-efficient ALF Integrator (MALI), which has a constant memory cost w.r.t number of solver steps in integration similar to the adjoint method, and guarantees accuracy in reverse-time trajectory (hence accuracy in gradient estimation).
+We validate MALI in various tasks: on image recognition tasks, to our knowledge, MALI is the first to enable feasible training of a Neural ODE on ImageNet and outperform a well-tuned ResNet, while existing methods fail due to either heavy memory burden or inaccuracy.

+- Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training. [[paper]](https://arxiv.org/abs/2101.12699) [[code]](https://github.com/HornHehhf/LPM)
+  - Cong Fang, Hangfeng He, Qi Long, Weijie J. Su. *PNAS*
+  - Key Word: Neural Collapse; Imbalanced Training.
+  - <details><summary>Digest</summary> In this paper, we introduce the Layer-Peeled Model, a nonconvex yet analytically tractable optimization program, in a quest to better understand deep neural networks that are trained for a sufficiently long time.
+As the name suggests, this new model is derived by isolating the topmost layer from the remainder of the neural network, followed by imposing certain constraints separately on the two parts of the network.
+When moving to the imbalanced case, our analysis of the Layer-Peeled Model reveals a hitherto unknown phenomenon that we term Minority Collapse, which fundamentally limits the performance of deep learning models on the minority classes.

 ### Others: 2020